-- 20+ 30 days absent will require one course to be completed successfully. - 30+ 40 days absent will require two courses to be completed successfully.
+- 15+ 25 days absent will require one course to be completed successfully. - 25+ 35 days absent will require two courses to be completed successfully.

-In such cases, the student will take a course most similar to the one that they experienced the most difficulty with in the regular academic year.
-In excess of 40 days, the student's situation will be reviewed by the student's guidance counselor and the administration.
+In such cases, the student will take a course in the subject requiring the most remediation.
+In excess of 35 days, the student's situation will be reviewed by the student's guidance counselor and the administration.